Are you looking for the best home gym floors for your home? Here are our top picks that will keep you in shape in the New Year.

 3. Prep over Concrete

-You may also need subflooring if you are installing rubber gym flooring over concrete slabs that contain moisture or has moisture underneath.
+You may also need subflooring if you are installing rubber gym flooring over concrete slabs that contain moisture or have moisture underneath.
 In this case, the layer is to keep water from becoming trapped beneath the floor.

 You want to make sure that there is not a high level of moisture within or underneath the concrete, as this can seep upward, become trapped between the concrete and rubber, and cause mold problems.